We are a Recognized ASCA (American School Counselor Association) Model Program!!

 Welcome to Oakridge Elementary School's Counseling website!
-My name is Mrs. Terwilliger (the kids usually call me Mrs. T) and I am the full-time school counselor at Oakridge.
-Please welcome our new part-time counselor, Ms. Gaeta.
-She will be at Oakridge on Mondays, Wednesdays and Fridays.
-We are lucky to have Ms. Harrington again this year part-time as well.
-She will be at Oakridge Tuesdays and Thursdays.
+My name is Mrs. Terwilliger (the kids usually call me Mrs. T) and I am the full-time school counselor at Oakridge (primarily serving Grades 3-5).
+Ms. Gaeta and Ms. Harrington are both returning this year as part-time counselors at Oakridge.
+Ms. Gaeta (2nd Grade Counselor) is at Oakridge on Mondays, Wednesdays and Thursdays and Ms. Harrington (K-1 Counselor) is at Oakridge on Tuesdays and Fridays.
 As school counselors, we work with students and parents through a number of different services.
 Each service is designed to support the academic program of our school.
 Some of the services offered through the counseling program are:

 Group Counseling (topics include: Separation/Divorce, Study Skills, Loss, Friendship, Self-Esteem, Social Skills, and more!)